Skip to content

 North Star

-In late antiquity, the pole was at the same angular distance from Polaris as it was from Kochab, and this was the time when Polaris, the brighter of the two, started to become more important as a navigational star.
-In antiquity, before Polaris had become the nearest visible star to the pole, the entire Ursa Minor constellation was used for navigation.
-Polaris moved to within several degrees of the pole in the early Middle Ages, which is when it started being called the “polar star.”
+In late antiquity, the northern celestial pole was at the same angular distance from Polaris as it was from Kochab.
+At this time, Polaris, the brighter of the two stars, started to become more important as a navigational star.
+Before Polaris became the nearest visible star to the pole, the entire Ursa Minor constellation was used for navigation.
+Polaris moved to within several degrees of the pole in the early Middle Ages, which is when it started being referred to as the “polar star.”

 Polaris will be succeeded by Errai, Gamma Cephei.
 Around the year 3000, the pole will be halfway between Polaris and Errai and, around 4200, Errai will reach its closest point to the pole.